drakvuf-on-arm/drakvuf-on-arm/README.md

 As the [LibVMI](http://LibVMI.com/ "LibVMI") library by now implements sufficient support that is required for stealthy monitoring on ARM, the code can be cloned directly from the associated [Github repository](https://github.com/LibVMI/LibVMI "LibVMI Github").

-To get the most recent sources for [DRAKVUF](www.drakvuf.com "DRAKVUF Homepage"), we would like to refer to the pending [pull request](https://github.com/tklengyel/drakvuf/pull/445 "ARM support for DRAKVUF").
+To get the most recent sources for [DRAKVUF](https://drakvuf.com/ "DRAKVUF Homepage"), we would like to refer to the pending [pull request](https://github.com/tklengyel/drakvuf/pull/445 "ARM support for DRAKVUF").

 Both required configuration steps for LibVMI and DRAKVUF and a brief howto describing the usage of basic DRAKVUF capabilities on ARM can be found on the following [blog post](http://arm-drakvuf.blogspot.com/ "Support for DRAKVUF on ARM").

-## **Generating the Linux kernel dwarf object**
+## **Generating the Linux Kernel DWARF Object**

   When starting DRAKVUF to monitor a guest, the framework needs a profile of the guest's underlying kernel in order to extract information such as addresses of various objects.
 The profile can be created using Google's [rekall](https://github.com/google/rekall) tool in conjunction with a tool built by the authors to complement the lacking features of rekall for Linux kernel for ARM's Aarch64.
-In order to build the dwarf object, first clone the rekall tool from the official repository and modify the content of `<path_to_rekall>/tools/linux/Makefile` to the following content:
+In order to build the DWARF object, first clone the rekall tool from the official repository and modify the content of `<path_to_rekall>/tools/linux/Makefile` to the following content:

     ```
     obj-m += module.o